damianfrench/General-Physics/Writeup_plan.md

 $\frac{dq}{d \rho} = v_{max}(1-\frac{2\rho}{\rho_{max}})$ ,

-highlighting the pertubations that propogate at speeds that depend on a local density.
+highlighting the pertubations that propogate at speeds depending on a local density.
 Free flow is where $\rho < \rho_{max}/2 $, providing a positive wavespeed propogating infomation forward with the traffic.
 Whereas, in congestion, $\rho > \rho_{max}/2$, negative wavespeeds force disturbances to flow upstream and captures the backwards growth of traffic jams.

 Using the LWR-Greenshields model now makes it possible to determine how traffic density evolves with time.
 Prediciting the behaviour and estimating travel time between two given points requires a numerical solution of the PDE shown above.
 The Cell Transmission Model (CTM) provides a framework using discrete cells, meaning real traffic data can be applied to the LWR model, acting as a numerical solution to the characteristic wave behaviour.